IBM/community-automation/ansible/request-ocs-fyre-play/README.md

   - Use the fyre.ibm.com GUI OCP+ cluster option with large size selected.
 This is the smallest cluster you can use with OCS on it.
   - Use the Fyre API to create an OCP+ cluster.
 See example of API use in the examples folder, `example_fyre_api`.
   - Create an OCP+ cluster using the Ansible play in this repo called `request-ocp-fyre-play`.
 Use from the example folder the  `ocp_vars_example.yaml` to modify the size of the cluster.
   - From fyre.ibm.com use the Quickburn large cluster support.
-Use the additon of `-e quickburn=true` to the ansible play call.
+Use the additon of `-e fyre_ui_build=true` to the ansible play call.

 - Dynamically installs the Local Storage operator found in the `OperatorHub` to create a base `localblock` storageclass, which uses the /dev/vdb `addtional disk` on each worker node, for OCS to use.